liu1700/Fire-Engine/README.md

   I think, I need to stop adding anything new.
 I should stop and regroup my projects.
 Everyday I learn somrthing new and add it into my project.
 It's simple at the beginning but now it's different.
 It's becoming uncontrollable for me.
 Maybe I need to learn something about the Design of software project.

 2014/3/6:
-  I'm learning how to use Git
+  I'm learning how to use Git.
+Now, I know